Dahlia-Chehata/Dahlia-Chehata.github.io/_posts/2020-06-13-coding_period_week2.md

 ```ruby
     cupy.piecewise()
 ```
-   *  `cupy.ElementwiseKernel` is used to parallelize the operations for scalar functions which boosts the speedup considerably in comparison to NumPy's
+   *  `cupy.ElementwiseKernel` is used to parallelize the operations for scalar functions which causes a considerable speedup in comparison to NumPy's

 ```ruby
    cupy.trim_zeros()